svne/JigMagga/README.md

             customers.flush()
         });

 To use a model in a controller it can easily be stealed.
-A typical contoller would look like the following.
+A typical contoller could look like the following.

     steal('core/control',
         'jm/models/customer',